NickGrunert/master-thesis/modules/03_truth_compare.typ

     The following observations can be made:

     Firstly, three data sets did not optimally normalise the data due to the presence of one or more outliers, which resulted in the distortion of the data's maximum and minimum values.
-    The correlation scores of these data sets are satisfactory, irrespective of the metrics employed, as they are not dependent on the normalization process.
+    The correlation scores of these data sets are satisfactory, irrespective of the metrics employed, as they are not dependent on the normalisation process.
     However, this approach may present certain challenges when attempting to evaluate all datasets collectively.
     Specifically, the inclusion of these datasets can result in a reduction of the overall score, as they contribute "worse" points to the graph within the overarching context.
-    The relevance of the MAE in this particular instance could be a subject of debate, as it functions as an indicator of the quality of the data subsequent to normalization, since this effectively addresses the issues encountered in @section:metrics.
+    The relevance of the MAE in this particular instance could be a subject of debate, as it functions as an indicator of the quality of the data subsequent to normalisation, since this effectively addresses the issues encountered in @section:metrics.

     #figure(
       image("../figures/truth_compare/final_results/all_data.png"),